Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/administration/application-registration/azure-oidc-config.md

      -a <your_client_id>:<your_client_secret> \
      --verify NO
      ```
+     {% endnavtab %}
+     {% endnavtabs %}

-1. Paste the access token obtained from the previous step into
+2. Paste the access token obtained from the previous step into
    [JWT](https://jwt.io), and copy the value for the
    [aud (audience)](https://tools.ietf.org/html/rfc7519#section-4.1.3) claim to
    your clipboard.
 You will use the `aud` value as your **Reference ID** for the next step.